Insights

 In large, evolving codebases, migrations, API transitions, and security anti-patterns often go unnoticed.

-When running large-scale migrations across dozens of repositories and teams, you need visibility into what's changed, what's left, and who owns it.
-Codemod Insights gives you that visibility through three layers:
+When you run migrations across many repositories and teams, you need visibility into what changed, what is left, and who owns the remaining work.
+Insights gives you that visibility through a few reusable building blocks:

-* **[Dashboards](#dashboards)** group related insights around a migration, initiative, or team.
+* **[Dashboards](#dashboards)** group related widgets around a migration, initiative, or team.

-* **[Widgets](#widgets)** visualize query results as timeseries charts, single numbers, or tables — so you can track migration progress, API adoption rates, or security posture over time.
+* **[Widgets](#widgets)** show query results as timeseries charts, single numbers, tables, or notes.

 ## Dashboards

 Dashboards are the top-level container for your insights.
-Use them to organize widgets by initiative — for example, an `i18n migration` dashboard that tracks old API usage, new API adoption, and files remaining across all affected repositories.
+Use them to organize widgets by initiative, for example an `i18n migration` dashboard that tracks old API usage, new API adoption, and files remaining across affected repositories.

 To create a new dashboard, go to `Insights → Create Dashboard`.